krockway/Improbable-Beef-Analysis/README.md

 Currently the dashboard is designed for individual test subjects to view their personal results; with more time, I would create summary visualizations that allow results to be amalgamated, this would help researchers see similarities on a larger scale.

 I would also allow researchers to view results by bacteria type.
-Knowing that OTU 1167 is a common bacteria for many test subjects, it would be helpful to see a list of all subjects that contain this particular bacterial species.
+Knowing that OTU 1167 is a common bacteria for many test subjects, it may be helpful to see a list of all subjects that contain this particular bacterial species to help identify similarities in demographics or bacteria types commonly found together.